Part 2: The Path of the Advanced Practitioner

 Sensual pleasures are like salt water: The more you indulge, the more thirst increases.
 Abandon at once those things which breed Clinging attachment -- This is the practice of bodhisattvas.

 The image of salt water is devastating in its precision.
 Anyone who has ever tried to satisfy a craving by indulging it knows this experience.
 You eat one piece of chocolate and want another.
 You check your phone once and find yourself checking it again five minutes later.
 You acquire one possession and immediately begin longing for the next.
+You watch one more episode, scroll one more page, buy one more thing, and the thirst is worse than before.

 is not satisfied by its objects.
 It is inflamed by them.
 This is the fundamental mechanism of : the belief that happiness lies in getting more of what we want, when in fact the wanting itself is the source of suffering.

 The instruction is characteristically direct: abandon at once those things which breed clinging attachment.
 Not gradually.
 Not after careful deliberation.
 At once.
 This urgency reflects the understanding that attachment, like addiction, grows stronger the longer it is fed.
 The earlier you cut the connection, the easier it is.
+Every day you delay makes the chain a little heavier.

 This does not mean rejecting all pleasure or living in ascetic deprivation.
 It means developing the discernment to recognize when a pleasure is breeding clinging -- when the enjoyment has crossed the line into dependency -- and having the courage to let it go.
+There is a vast difference between enjoying a meal and being unable to stop eating.
+The enjoys without grasping.

 Verse 22: The Nature of Mind